hsnice16/PoshUI-Documentation/README.md

 ---

+### CSS Grid

+CSS Grid can be used to structure elements in rows and columns.

+You will find the following types of _Grid_ on https://poshui.netlify.app/pages/layout/css-grid.html

+- Two Columns Grid
+- Two Rows Grid
+- Three Columns Grid
+- Three Columns Grid

+---

 ### Image

 Image can be used to display large picture on the website.

-You will find the following types of *Image* on https://poshui.netlify.app/pages/image.html
+You will find the following types of _Image_ on https://poshui.netlify.app/pages/components/image.html

 - Round Image
 - Square Image